ezra-buckingham/ezra-buckingham.github.io/content/blog/containers-ci_cd.md

 ## Reduce Complexity

 As a Red Teamer, I already have a lot I have to learn and remember.
 The last thing I want to remember is how to install a specific software on a server (leave that up to the sysadmins of the world, you all are the real heroes).
-In using a CI/CD pipeline, I can use my single source of truth for building all my software and "automate away the minutiae" of infrastructure work so I can focus on the value-add activities of my job
+In using a CI/CD pipeline, I can use my single source of truth for building all my software and "automate away the minutiae" of infrastructure work so I can focus on the value-add activities of my job.

 # Building the Pipeline